 Monitor spending: Plug your budget into an expense-tracking tool like Mint and review your spending monthly.
 Review, learn, adjust, and repeat.

-For detailed budgeting guidance, I’ve created a budgeting toolkit which includes a how-to article and accompanying spreadsheet.
-Here are links to download both files.
+For detailed budgeting guidance, I’ve created a budgeting toolkit which includes a how-to article and accompanying spreadsheet, which you can download for free.

 Step 5: Organize Your Accounts